Best Budget Cooler?

 - Additional Padding on Backplate

-Thermaltake has sent me their Riing Silent 12 CPU Cooler for the review.
-This is a slim profile, single tower cooler which comes with their ever-popular Riing 120mm fan.
-Our sample has red color LED fan.
-Another option comes with the blue color LED fan.
+Thermaltake has sent me the Thermaltake Riing Silent 12 Pro for Review.
+This is a slim profile, single tower cooler that comes with their ever-popular Riing 120mm fan.
 This is a budget cooler that is capable of driving cooling needs without extreme overclocking.
-The heatsink is aluminum finished and has 4 copper heat pipes which are nickel plated.
-The cooler is using continuous CPU Direct Contact design.
-The cooler is compatible with major sockets including the AMD AM4.
-Cooler is rated to handle the thermal dissipation of 150W.
-The cooler was tested on our new coffee Lake based test bench.
+The cooler is rated to handle the thermal dissipation of 150W and we’ll be testing it on our new Coffee-Lake-based test bench.

 Packaging and Unboxing